Tunable band topology and optical conductivity in altermagnets: Introduction

 Electronic systems without time-reversal-symmetry (TRS) and, hence, finite Berry curvature of the bandstructure can display intriguing (Hall) transport properties, most prominently the anomaous Hall effect (AHE) \cite{nagaosa2010anomalous}.
 The origin of the latter can be multifold depending on the interplay between topology of the electronic structure, different types of TRS breaking magnetic order and spin orbit coupling~\cite{xiao2010berry,chang2023colloquium}.
 A prominent example are magnetic Weyl semimetals~\cite{nagaosa2020transport} where the intrinsic Berry curvature can be probed by magneto-optical measurements.
 In general, the optical conductivity is not only a powerfull probe but also determines the frequency dependent permittivity and, thus, the coupling to electromagnetic waves.
 A strong off-diagonal component has potentially enormous practical implications for manufacturing quantum devices that utilise non-reciprocity, i.e. in quantum circulators~\cite{Viola2014,Mahoney2017,Bosco2017,Mahoney2017-2}.
 In many cases TRS is broken `extrinsically' by applied magnetic fields, which makes it difficult to implement these platforms in practical devices.
 Here new types of metallic magnets with intrinsically broken TRS and their heterostructures could lead to quantitative improvements.

-Altermagnetism (AM) describes a newly discovered class of collinear magnetic materials that break TRS by a compensated order, but differ qualitatively from conventional collinear antiferromagnets (AFM) in their electronic properties~\cite{Hayami2019,Yuan2020,Libor2022-1}.
-In AMs, sublattices of opposite spin are not related by simple translation or inversion but require non-trivial rotations, for example because a low crystal environment leads to anisotropic \textit{spin densities} even though the absolute magnitude of the sublattice magnetization are equal; see Fig.~\ref{fig:AMSchematic}~(a).
-Altermagnets then have only combined point group and TRS, and can be classified using the spin group formalism~\cite{corticelli2022spin,Libor2022}.
-A key consequence -- and a reason for the large recent interest into AMs~\cite{Libor2022,Libor2022-1,Mazin2023Editorial} -- is the strong splitting of spin-polarized electron bands on the altermagnetic background.
+Altermagnetism (AM), as defined in Ref.~\onlinecite{Libor2022,Libor2022-1}, describes a newly discovered class of collinear magnetic materials that break TRS by a compensated order, but differ qualitatively from conventional collinear antiferromagnets (AFM) in their electronic properties~\cite{Hayami2019,Yuan2020,Libor2022,Libor2022-1}.
+In AMs, sublattices of opposite spin are not related by simple translation or inversion but require non-trivial rotations \cite{Libor2022,Libor2022-1}, for example because a low crystal environment leads to anisotropic \textit{spin densities} even though the absolute magnitude of the sublattice magnetization are equal [see Fig.~\ref{fig:AMSchematic}~(a)] or because of spontaneous orbital ordering \cite{Leeb2024orbitalorderingaltermagnetism}.
+Altermagnets then have only combined point group and TRS, and can be classified using the spin group formalism~\cite{Libor2022}.
+A key consequence -- and a reason for the large recent interest into AMs~\cite{Libor2022,Libor2022-1,Mazin2023Editorial, McClarty2024LandauTheory} -- is the strong splitting of spin-polarized electron bands on the altermagnetic background.
 Crucially, spin-splitting is not set by relativistic spin orbit coupling but can be large comparable to electronic energy scales.
-The unusual spin-split bandstructure from strong TRS breaking leads to unusual transverse responses of spin and charge, and magneto-optical responses in AMs \cite{Smejkal2020CrAHE, GonzalezHernandez2021, Feng2022, Mazin2023, Krempasky2023, Zhou2024}.
+The unusual spin-split bandstructure from strong TRS breaking leads to unusual transverse responses of spin and charge, and magneto-optical responses in AMs \cite{Smejkal2020CrAHE, GonzalezHernandez2021,Ma2021,Zhou2021, Smejkal2022giant, Feng2022,Betancourt2023, Mazin2023, Krempasky2024, Fang2023, Tschirner2023, Zhou2024, Lee2024, Reimers2024, Fedchenko2024, Hariki2024}.